ITALIANS OF CENTRAL OKLAHOMA

 Section 7:

 Audits.
-Commencing with the end of the term of office of the President and Treasurer, and continuing on a fiscal year-end basis the Board shall conduct an audit of the Club’s fiscal affairs.
+Commencing with the end of the term of office of the President and Treasurer, and continuing in January a fiscal year-end basis the Board shall conduct an audit of the Club’s fiscal affairs.
 When deemed necessary by a majority of the Board, a reputable firm of Certified Public Accountants must accomplish a comprehensive audit.

 Section 1: